- How is malignant mesothelioma treated?

 Because these cancers can be hard to treat, taking part in a clinical trial of a newer form of treatment may be a reasonable option.

 In many cases, treatment aimed at relieving symptoms and making you more comfortable may be a good choice.
-This could include treatments that prevent or reduce fluid buildup in the body, which could affect your breathing or ability to take in nutrition.
+This could include treatments that prevent or reduce fluid buildup in the body, such as thoracentesis/paracentesis or pleurodesis (described in the section about palliative procedures).
+Sometimes pleurectomy/decortication can help with breathing and pain in the chest.

 Pain management is another important aspect of your care.
 Some minor operations and types of radiation therapy can help relieve pain if needed.
 Doctors can also prescribe strong pain-relieving drugs.
 Some people with cancer may hesitate to use opioid drugs (such as morphine) for fear of being sleepy all the time or becoming addicted to them.
 But many people get very effective pain relief from these medicines without serious side effects.
 It’s very important to let your cancer care team know if you are having pain so that it can be treated effectively.